LeonCLi/dankolbman/content/posts/faceavg/clevertind.md

 1. Is there exactly one face in the photo?
 2. If so, is it at least 100x100px large?

-If both of these critia are met, great!
+If both of these criteria are met, great!
 We'll average it.
 If not, just ignore it.
 Here's what happens after sorting through the same profile pictures as before:
 ![Detected faces]({attach}detect_avg.png)

 This is after sorting through the same 62820 profiles as before.
 The detection method narrowed it down to 21001 positive samples (that's 33.56%).
-And, Ehh, It's better, a little.
+And, ehh, It's better, a little.
 There's more shape to the head.
 There's some sign of a chest and neck now too.
 At the very least, I'd say this is good enough evidence to say that the average girl on Tinder is white (or our cascade is biased!).
 But we still don't have any features, let alone something that can be identified as a